iann0036/tf-cfn-provider/docs/providers/aws/Elb.md

 `BucketPrefix` - (Optional) The S3 bucket prefix.
 Logs are stored in the root if not configured.

+`Interval` - (Optional) The publishing interval in minutes.
+Default: 60 minutes.

 `Enabled` - (Optional) Boolean to enable / disable `AccessLogs`.
 Default is `true`.

 ### Listener Properties